Venezuela's Maduro Faces Pressure From Much Of The World, Yet He Persists

 He lives in poverty in a crumbling house in Los Teques, a town about 20 miles west of Caracas.
 He and his family of 10 depend partly on heavily subsidized government food boxes.

-Any mention of Maduro's rival, Juan Guaidó, draws a contemptuous response.
+Any mention of Maduro's rival, Guaidó, draws a contemptuous response.
 "He means nothing to us," says Alejandro.
 "I'd throw him in jail and leave him to rot.
 He's a puppet of the U.S."

 Many Venezuelans believe — and often hope — the U.S. will lead a military intervention that will finally drive out Maduro.
-That conviction is reinforced by the Trump administration and Guaidó: both regularly emphasize that "all options are on the table."
+That conviction is reinforced by the Trump administration and Guaidó: Both regularly emphasize that "all options are on the table."
 Yet the idea is widely opposed in the international arena, and there is little sign of enthusiasm for it in Washington.

 Even so, Alejandro says Maduro's foot soldiers are ready.
-"Let them [the Americans] come.
+"Let [the Americans] come.
 The thing is — how will they get out?"

-If you press him about why he still supports Maduro, despite his nation's economic catastrophe, Alejandro concedes Venezuela "has problems."
+If you press him about why he still supports Maduro, despite his nation's economic catastrophe, Alejandro concedes that Venezuela "has problems."
 But, he says, "Nicolás will continue, because it is his mission.

 "This is the task Chávez gave him.
 There's no one else."